Nerve Disease and Bladder Control (cont.)

 If nerve damage is suspected, the doctor may need to test both the bladder itself and the nervous system, including the brain.
 Three different kinds of tests might be used:

 Urodynamics.
 These tests involve measuring pressure in the bladder while it is being filled to see how much it can hold and then checking to see whether the bladder empties completely and efficiently.

 Imaging.
-The doctor may use different types of equipment -- x-rays, magnetic resonance imaging (MRI), and computerized tomography (CT) scans -- to take pictures of the urinary tract and nervous system, including the brain.
+The doctor may use different types of equipment - ultrasound, X-rays, magnetic resonance imaging (MRI), and computerized tomography (CT) scans -- to take pictures of the urinary tract and nervous system, including the brain.

 EEG and EMG.
 An electroencephalograph (EEG) is a test in which wires with pads are placed on the forehead to sense any dysfunction in the brain.
 The doctor may also use an electromyograph (EMG), which uses wires with pads placed on the lower abdomen to test the nerves and muscles of the bladder.

 The treatment for a bladder control problem depends on the cause of the nerve damage and the type of voiding dysfunction that results.

 In the case of overactive bladder, your doctor may suggest a number of strategies, including bladder training, electrical stimulation, drug therapy, and, in severe cases where all other treatments have failed, surgery.

 Bladder training.
 Your doctor may ask you to keep a bladder diary -- a record of your fluid intake, trips to the bathroom, and episodes of urine leakage.
 This record may indicate a pattern and suggest ways to avoid accidents by making a point of using the bathroom at certain times of the day -- a practice called timed voiding.
 As you gain control, you can extend the time between trips to the bathroom.
 Bladder training also includes Kegel exercises to strengthen the muscles that hold in urine.